KStupart/100-days-of-code/log.md

 **Today's Progress**: Public Key Encryption App

-**Thoughts**: I started the challenge a at the usual late time today.
-I need to do more work.
+**Thoughts**: I started the challenge at the usual late time today.
+I feel a heck of a lot more confident with ArrayLists now and I'm glad that I pushed through and started coding even though I'm tired.

 **Link(s) to work**: [Public Key Encryption App](https://github.com/KStupart/PublicKeyEncryptor)